maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start_2.md

 ta: int(exp,x)+c;
 ```

 The coding in question variables is based on Maxima, which has an unusual syntax for assignment.
 In particular, the colon `:` is used to assign a value to a variable.
-So to assign the value of `5` to `n`, we use the syntax `n:5`.
-Adding semicolons to the end of each line is optional, but good practice.
+So to assign the value of `5` to `a1`, we use the syntax `a1:5`.
+In general, it is good practice to give variables multi-character names, as single-character names are meant for student input.
+This is because multi-character variables the author defined cannot by default be input by students.
+Additionally, adding semicolons to the end of each line is optional, but good practice.

 Notice we are using the CAS to determine the model answer by calling the `int()` function to find the anti-derivative.
 When the CAS determines an anti-derivative, it does not include a constant of integration, so we have to add it ourselves.

 Now it will be a lot faster to fill out the rest of the question.
 Add the following to the question text:

 <textarea readonly="readonly" rows="3" cols="50">
-Find \(\int{@exp@}dx\)
+Find \(\int{@exp@} \mathrm{d}x\)
 [[input:ans1]] [[validation:ans1]]
 </textarea>
 Notice that we have defined a local variable `exp`, and used the value of this in the Question text.
 There is a difference between mathematics enclosed between `\(..\)` symbols and `{@..@}` symbols.
 All the text-based fields in the question, including feedback, are [CAS text](CASText.md).
 This is HTML into which mathematics can be inserted.
 LaTeX is placed between `\(..\)`s, and CAS expressions (including your variables) between matching `{@..@}` symbols.
 The CAS expressions are evaluated in the context of the question variables and displayed as LaTeX.

 Since we have used `{@exp@}` here, the user will not see a \(exp\) on the screen when the question is instantiated, but the _displayed value_ of `exp`: \(\frac{3}{(x-1)^{-4}}\)